Rebooting AI and the Problem of Common Sense

 The Gap

-That remains a live problem after the rise of large language models.
+That remains a live problem after the public release of ChatGPT in November 2022 and the rapid normalization of large language models as workplace, search, coding, and writing interfaces.
 Scale has made systems more fluent, more useful, and more surprising than the 2019 public conversation expected.
-But fluency has not abolished the difference between producing a plausible continuation and maintaining a reliable model of cause, context, exception, embodiment, and consequence.
+Reasoning models add another layer by spending more inference-time computation before answering.
+But longer deliberation and better benchmark performance still do not abolish the difference between producing a plausible continuation and maintaining a reliable model of cause, context, exception, embodiment, and consequence.

 Common Sense as Infrastructure